rweigel/stats/hw.md

 Modify [HW11_reference.py](hws/HW11_reference.py) so that $\mathcal{D}$ can have an arbitrary number of values.

-Experiment by computing the posterior for $\mathcal{D}$ values drawn various population distributions (e.g., uniform, chi-squared) with various parameters (e.g., bounds on uniform and # of degrees of freedom of chi-squared).
+Experiment by computing the posterior for $\mathcal{D}$ values drawn from various population distributions (e.g., uniform, chi-squared) with various parameters (e.g., bounds on uniform and # of degrees of freedom of chi-squared).
 Also, experiment with different numbers of values in $\mathcal{D}$.
-Be prepared to justify any features in the posterior plot.
+Be prepared to justify any features in your posterior plot.

 Save your answer in a file name `HW11_2.py`.